abzl/SoccerNet/README.md

 Post MVP
 ---------------------------
 * Add more teams.
-* Allow user to register for an account.
+* Allow users to register for an account.
 * Connectivity with social media.
-* Inlcude female teams.
+* Include female teams.
+* Spanish Version.

 Timeframes
 ----------------------------